Craft beer in Alsace, France:

 Mogwaï Beer Company is bursting with ideas and knows how to surprise

-Mogwaï is a young and inventive microbrewery founded in 2022 in Mundolsheim, north from Strasbourg.
+Mogwaï is a young and inventive microbrewery, founded in 2022 in Mundolsheim, north from Strasbourg.
 Mogwaï is known for their bold IPAs, fruity Sours and experimental specialty beers with the most surprising ingredients and flavor combinations.

 Mogwaï has no core range, and most of the products are only brewed once.
 New beers are usually released in series of 4-6 beers, every six weeks.
 Some of the beers are traditional in style, but Mogwaï’s approach involves constant surprises and playing with ingredients, and fans of the brewery are always looking forward to innovative new releases.
-Some of the most unusual releases include the Baeckeoffe (Alsatian meat stew) -style Gose, with potatoes, carrots, onions, leeks, thyme, bay leaves, salt and pepper, and the malt base contains smoked malts to give the beer a meaty flavor.
+Some of the most unusual releases include the Baeckeoffe (Alsatian meat stew) -style Gose with potatoes, carrots, onions, leeks, thyme, bay leaves, salt and pepper, and a malt base that contains smoked malts to give the beer a meaty flavor.

 A slightly more moderate experimental section is represented for example by the SirtaKiss Tzaziki Gose, of which there has been several versions.
 We tasted the summer 2025 version – a light, refreshing summer beer with a minty and citric aroma, and a surprisingly balanced flavor profile, combining cucumber and lime, as well as the characteristic, nice saltiness of Gose.
 The Mogwaï team tests the wildest recipe ideas on a small brewing kit, and they are taken to production in a 500-liter brewhouse.